arimb/python-venv/README.md

 # python-venv

-Simple extension to create and activate a virtual environment.
+Simple VSCode extension to create and activate a virtual environment.

 ## Features